Carrie-Lynn Neales

 Carrie-Lynn Neales is a Canadian actress.
 She is most noted for her role in the television series Seed, for which she received Canadian Screen Award nominations for Best Actress in a Comedy Series at the 2nd Canadian Screen Awards in 2014 and at the 3rd Canadian Screen Awards in 2015.
+She starred in Embeds as Brynn in 2017.
 In 2020, she starred in Hudson & Rex episode of "Rex in the City" as Holly Preston.